JYOTIPM1999/Tracking_Time-Clone/README.md

 # TrackingTime Clone

-We a group of four members made clone of a time tracking website, [TrackingTime](https://trackingtime.co/) as a fifth unit project in our Masai School journey.
+We are a group of four members made clone of a time tracking website, [TrackingTime](https://trackingtime.co/) as a fifth unit project in our Masai School journey.

 # About